lavanyagarg112/react-web-forum/README.md

 (Note: The backend might take some time to load due to server inactivity)

+(Edit: Due to the free version of the db and the deployment service, the website may not work as intended)

 You can find the backend repository here: [threadtalk backend](https://github.com/lavanyagarg112/threadtalk-backend)

 For more details, do read on!